idle-Calliope/idle-Calliope/README.md

 - 👋 @idle-Calliope here!
 - 👀 Intrigued by easy programs LOL
-- 🌱 I’m continuously learning to code with C#, C++, Java, Python, Php, etc.
+- 🌱 I’m continuously learning to code with C#, C++, Java, Python, Php, React, Typescript, etc.
 - 💞️ Using this platform to learn/improve where I can
 - 📫 Email: ellaine.fontB@gmail.com / ellaineellie19@gmail.com